 Las Madres de la Plaza de Mayo are one such group of dissidents, whose movement began in 1977 when fourteen mothers in Argentina’s capital began protesting the disappearance of their sons and daughters.
 Marching in front of the presidential palace, they made their personal suffering a public matter, taking a strong political stand against the military dictatorship.
 In fact, Minh-ha argues that in their compassionate search for their missing children, Las Madres changed the course of Argentina’s history, setting an important precedent for other protestors to rise up against the government, which fell in 1983.

-Image Credit: Las Madres de la Plaza de Mayo (Richie Diesterheft CC BY 2.0)
+Image Credit: Resized image of ‘Timeless Memories Of Las Madres de la Plaza de Mayo’ by Richie Diesterheft licensed under CC BY 2.0

 But the group was victorious not only because they may have had a hand in toppling the oppressive state apparatus; beyond their political successes, Las Madres — who continue their weekly marches over 30 years later — send a powerful message to a sick and suffering world: that ‘the search for love prevails’ (111).
 Their movement is a testament to both the extraordinary power of love and the loving power of the ordinary — that a handful of heartbroken mothers can spark a major global political movement.